mbusby/ComplexityByStartPosition/README.md

 Use this file to make a rarefaction plot where the number of reads sequenced is the x axis and the number of unique reads is the y axis.
 For high complexity libraries that are not sequenced to saturation this will form a fairly straight line.
 For oversequenced low complexity libraries the line will asymptote at the point where you stop adding new information when you add more reads (i.e. everything is just a PCR duplicate of what you already have -or- you have a very, very small transcriptome sequenced very, very deeply).

+You have to make the rarefaction plot yourself.
+This is easy and can be done in Excel, R, or Matlab.
+The easiest way is to open your rarefactionData.txt file in Excel and make a scatter plot with connected dots.

+Here is a plot that combines the outputs of three rarefactionData.txt files in one plot.
+You can see that the bad libraries are much less complex and ran out of information after fewer than a million reads.

 It dumps a hash map into memory.
 It might segment fault if you have more read positions than memory available so make sure you give it enough memory.